pixelschrubber/grunting-kameleoon/README.md

 grunt setSite
 - Set a site for the current setup, this will be saved into kameleoon-configuration automatically

+grunt listTests

+grunt previewLocalTest
+- not finished yet.
+Planned to start local server, with content from scrapeLocalTest

+deleteLocalTest
+- delete a local test, provide name as param

+deleteTest
+- delete a remote test, provide id as param

+updateTest
+- not finished yet, should be used to update an already deployed test

+experimentResults
+- not finsihed yet, should be used to get some basic stats

 grunt listLocalTests
 - This function will show all locally created tests (not the one, that are within the account)